Existence and Uniqueness of viscosity solutions of Value function of Local Cahn-Hilliard-Navier-Stokes system: Introduction

 where $ \n $ is the outward normal to $ \partial \Omega $.
 Note that \eqref{DP21} implies that

 where $ \mu $ is the chemical potential of the binary mixture.
 It is given by the first variation of the following Landau-Ginzburg energy functional

 where, $ F(s) = \int_0^s f(\tau) d\tau $ is a suitable double-well potential.
 A typical example of potential $ F $ is a logarithmic potential.
 However, this potential is very often replaced by a polynomial approximation of the regular potential (eg: $ F(s) = s^2(s^2-1) $).
+From \eqref{DPPsys1} and \eqref{DP22}, we deduce the conservation of the average of $\varphi$ denoted by